CoolProp/CoolProp/Web/coolprop/wrappers/Java/index.rst

 3. Add the ``bin`` folder of the JDK that you installed.
 For instance, add the following to ~/.profile:

-      export /path/to/java/SDK/bin:$PATH to ~/.profile where
+      export /path/to/java/SDK/bin:$PATH

-  where the path ``/path/to/java/SDK/bin`` points to the absolute path appropriate to
+  to ~/.profile where the path ``/path/to/java/SDK/bin`` points to the absolute path appropriate to

 Windows